snicholspa/tips_tricks_howtos/autonomous_database/search23ai/search23ai.md

     ```
     <copy>
 	set serveroutput on
-	select gen_ai_chat_documents('what is the broadband infraxtetructure fund outlined in house bill 9?','Default');
+	select ai_search('what is the broadband infraxtetructure fund outlined in house bill 9?','Default');
-	select gen_ai_chat_documents('are there any financial implications if it is passed?','Default');
+	select ai_search('are there any financial implications if it is passed?','Default');
     </copy>
     ```